jyaacoub/Cross-Domain-Attacks-NLP/README.md

 This has already been shown to work in many previous papers.
 No need to do anything for this.

 ## 1. Similar Domain, Same Task:
-Here we replicate how (Datta S. 2022) tested similar domains by examining how adversarial examples for one catagory of amazon reviews transfers to another catagory (e.g.: from baby items to books).
+Here we replicate how [Datta S. 2022](https://arxiv.org/abs/2205.07315) tested similar domains by examining how adversarial examples for one category of amazon reviews transfers to another catagory (e.g.: from baby items to books).
+Here our similar domains are movie reviews, but from IMBD and from Rotten Tomatoes
 * Model x vs Model Y
-  * model x is ...
+  * As the first model we can use [textattack/roberta-base-imdb](https://huggingface.co/textattack/roberta-base-imdb)
-  * model y is ...
+  * As the second model we can use [textattack/roberta-base-rotten-tomatoes](https://huggingface.co/textattack/roberta-base-rotten-tomatoes)

 ## 2. Similar Domain, Different Task:
 Building off of 1 we now try to test how adversarial examples transfer across different tasks (e.g.: sentiment analysis of polarity vs subjectivity).